JR0ch17/getbugcrowdprograms/README.md

 # getbugcrowdprograms
 A simple Node.js tool that extracts all of your Bugcrowd programs' name.
 Can easily be modified to grab other data.
+Depending on how many programs you have, you may want to change [line 6](https://github.com/JR0ch17/getbugcrowdprograms/blob/master/index.js#L6) of the script.

 ## Install
 ```